 In March 2009, the Women's Resource Centre and the Equality and Human Rights Commission held a conference on the Convention to Eliminate all forms of Discrimination Against Women (CEDAW).

-Watch the film from the conference.
+from the conference.

 Download the conference report (326KB)